 Updating closets are sometimes the last item on everyone’s DIY list.
 Most of us keep our closet doors tightly shut when we have company over and feel it is not really important what it looks like on the inside.
 If you do peek inside those closets, you will likely find paint color from the year the house was built (and I now know why!!!, but we will get to that later).
 As if that isn’t bad enough, there is never nearly enough shelves or hanging space for everything you need to fit in those closets.

 Don’t even get me started on pantries.
 If you are lucky enough to have one of those pantry closets, they are usually severely shelve challenged and could function so much better with some minor changes and/or updates.

 Our current house suffered from builder grade closets.
 The kids’ closets each had one wire shelf with a built-in clothing rod.
 When we moved in we added fabric hanging shelves but the weight of their clothes quickly turned those into saggy eyesores.
 While the closets in the master bedroom also had wire shelves, their size and layout made it more workable.
 No need for fabric hanging shelves in these areas.
 The pantry had solid shelves but their spacing left a lot of wasted space.

-Before: Kid Closet, Master Closets, Hall Closet and Pantry
+Before (from left to right): Kid Closet, Master Closets, Hall Closet and Pantry

 Painting Your Closets